B4Stone/B4Stone/README.md

-# Hello, I'm Brandon Stone
+# Brandon Stone
 <a href="https://linkedin.com/in/brandon-stone-974775283"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a seasoned operations manager who has developed a skill set for detecting and remediating issues in technology for my teams.
-This call to serve has driven me to further my knowledge of the computer science and share my process along the way.
+Transforming a passion for cyber security to a professional skill set, one project at a time.

 ## Objective

-My drive to learn more about computer science has led me to develop a passion for cybersecurity, and network administration.
+Through my 10-year career as an operations manager I have realized a love of solving issues with tech devices.
+This inspired me to learn more about computer science and has led me to develop a passion for cyber security, and network management.
 I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills